-The Company believes, assuming no business or corporate development transactions are consummated, that its cash and cash equivalents are only sufficient to fund its operating expenses into the first quarter of 2024.
-Accordingly, the Company intends to continue its active discussions with third party pharmaceutical and biotechnology companies to evaluate potential partnerships or other types of corporate development transactions, including strategic mergers.
-The Company's expectation to generate operating losses and negative operating cash flows in the future and the need for additional funding to support its planned operations raise substantial doubt regarding the Company's ability to continue as a going concern for a period of one year after the date that these financial statements are issued.
-Management's plans to alleviate the conditions that raise substantial doubt include reduced 2023 and 2024 spending, including projected savings through delaying the development timelines of certain programs, the pursuit of additional cash resources through public or private equity or debt financings, and potential partnerships or other corporate development transactions.
+The Company believes that its cash and cash equivalents are only sufficient to fund its operating expenses into the third quarter of 2024, assuming no exercises of outstanding cash warrants.
+The Company has suffered recurring losses from operations and has a net capital deficiency that raises substantial doubt regarding the Company's ability to continue as a going concern for a period of one year after the date that these financial statements are issued.
+Management's plans to alleviate the conditions that raise substantial doubt include reduced 2024 spending, including projected savings through delaying the development timelines of certain programs and the pursuit of additional cash resources through public or private equity or debt financings and potential partnerships.
 Management has concluded that the likelihood that its plan to successfully obtain sufficient funding from one or more of these sources, or adequately reduce expenditures, while reasonably possible, is less than probable.
 Accordingly, the Company has concluded that substantial doubt exists about the Company's ability to continue as a going concern for a period of at least 12 months from the date of issuance of these financial statements.
 The Company's estimate as to how long it expects its existing cash to be able to continue to fund its operations is based on assumptions that may prove to be wrong, and it could use its available capital resources sooner than it currently expects.
-Further, changing circumstances, some of which may be beyond its control, could cause the Company to consume capital faster than it currently anticipates, and it may need to see
+Further, changing circumstances, some of which may be beyond its control, could cause the Company to consume capital faster than it currently anticipates, and it may need to seek additional funds sooner than planned.
+The Company cannot be certain that additional funding will be available to it on acceptable terms, or at all.